AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-sql-server-modules.md

 For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

-## Using Microsoft SQL Server modules
+## Using [!DNL Microsoft SQL Server] modules

 You can execute your custom logic directly on your database server through stored procedures. [!DNL Adobe Workfront Fusion] loads interface of input/output parameters and recordset dynamically so each parameter or value can be mapped individually.
 Before you start configuring your scenario, make sure the account you're using to connect to your database has read access to `INFORMATION_SCHEMA.ROUTINES` and `INFORMATION_SCHEMA.PARAMETERS` views.

-When Fusion establishes the connection to the [!DNL SQL server] destination, the Fusion user identifies the Host (the domain name or IP address where the server is hosted) and the port.
-Fusion can connect to any available host and port.
+When [!DNL Fusion] establishes the connection to the [!DNL SQL server] destination, the [!DNL Fusion] user identifies the Host (the domain name or IP address where the server is hosted) and the port. [!DNL Fusion] can connect to any available host and port.

-For information about specific IP&nbsp;addresses used by Workfront Fusion, see [IP Addresses for accessing Adobe Workfront Fusion](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)
+For information about specific IP&nbsp;addresses used by [!DNL Workfront Fusion], see [IP Addresses for accessing [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/ip-addresses-for-fusion.md)

-To learn more about creating a stored procedure, see the [!DNL Microsoft] SQL Server documentation.
+To learn more about creating a stored procedure, see the [!DNL Microsoft SQL Server] documentation.

 >[!NOTE]
 >
->Workfront Fusion doesn't support multiple recordsets.
+>[!DNL Workfront Fusion] doesn't support multiple recordsets.
 Only the first one is processed.

-## Troubleshooting error ER_LOCK_WAIT_TIMEOUT: Lock wait timeout exceeded; try restarting transaction
+## Troubleshooting error [!UICONTROL ER_LOCK_WAIT_TIMEOUT: Lock wait timeout exceeded; try restarting transaction]

 This error occurs when you modify the same data using multiple modules.
 It is caused by SQL transactions.